Resources

 Protecting Your Intellectual Property from Infringement

-Intellectual Property Ownership Considerations for Employees and Independent Contractors
+Intellectual Property Ownership Considerations for Employees and Contractors

 What You Should Know about Intellectual Property Licences and Transfers